 No, anyone can pursue a business graduate degree in college – as long as you have a conferred bachelor's degree from any discipline.

-But without taking business major classes during your undergraduate program, you may be required to take foundation courses to prepare you for one of Southern New Hampshire University's master's programs.
+Though without taking business major classes during your undergraduate program, you may be required to take 1 or 2 foundation courses to prepare you for one of Southern New Hampshire University's MBA programs.

-Students who take these courses may choose to complete their business program with elective courses rather than a concentration and use the foundation courses to fill some of the elective requirements.
+Students who take these courses may choose to complete their business program with elective courses rather than a concentration and may be able to use the foundation courses to fill some of the elective requirements, depending on your program.